-A unique map of London that rewinds in time from 2016 to 1616
+A unique map of london that rewinds in time from 2016 to 1616

 A unique exhibition of carefully selected documents relating to Shakespeare’s life, By me William Shakespeare was a once-in-a-generation opportunity to see the playwright’s last will and testament.